ebelogay-c/jhu-getdata/README.md

 means <- read.table("means.txt", header=TRUE)
 ```

-The last section in the script provides and example how to read the data back into R and how to verify its shape and content.

 ## Processing
 All processing (excluding the initial unpacking of the data archive) is in the script `run_analysis.R`, as required.
 Running the script will read all input files from the local `data` directory and produce the output file `means.txt` in the current directory.